jayronsoares/de_topics/data_quality.md

 - **Cross-Functional Teams**: Involve stakeholders from different departments (e.g., IT, business, data governance) in data quality initiatives.
 - **Regular Meetings and Updates**: Schedule regular meetings to discuss data quality issues, progress, and action plans.
 - **Documentation and Knowledge Sharing**: Document decisions, resolutions, and best practices for future reference and knowledge sharing.

-By following these data quality techniques and best practices, organizations can ensure that their data is accurate, reliable, and fit for purpose, thereby enabling informed decision-making and maximizing the value of their data assets.